 Free flu jabs for unpaid carers in Surrey

-Winter flu season is upon us and this year – more than ever – Surrey’s carers are being encouraged to get their flu jab.
+Flu season is upon us, and lasts till March, and Surrey’s unpaid carers are being encouraged to get their flu jab.
 These are free, and protect you as well as the person you care for.

 How to use the Voucher

 If you are a carer looking after a friend or family member you can ask for a flu jab at your GP practice or at a pharmacy offering the NHS flu vaccine.
 The vouchers provide the assurance that you are known to carers services here in Surrey and are therefore entitled to a free vaccination.

 Pharmacies and GP practices may be able to offer the COVID vaccination at the same time as the flu vaccination – just ask them.

 COVID vaccinations are also available to book via the National Booking Service.
 You can simply state you’re an unpaid carer – you don’t need to provide any evidence.

 We can send Vouchers to any young carers aged 16 or older.
 Just get in touch.

 Children in Surrey will get the flu vaccination at nursery/school (aged 3 up to aged 16).
 If you want to get it sooner than your school may have planned, go to your GP.

 Make sure you are registered as a young carer, and ask for the nasal spray vaccine.
 Ensuring your GP knows you are a young carer gets you other help too – take a look at this GP leaflet for young carers.